szomoru/MP1-Bodyweight/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhoneSE, iPhone 6 & iPhone 11 Pro.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+-   Family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Landing page text box not shrinking enough.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
 -   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

-## Note on Commits
+## Note about Commits
+-   The number of the commits is much less then it should be.
+The reason for that because as a Mechanical design Engineer we also use some kind of "commit" for our CAD design.
+But there the routin is that we "commit" our job only the end of the day and summary the modifications.
+Unfortunately this bad habbit stayed with me and it was already too late when i noticed that in the coding world it is working totally different.
+-   I have started to work right away on the right way as i noticed my mistake.

 ## Deployment